bumptech/glide/_posts/2017-03-14-configuration.md

 In addition, if two libraries include ``AppGlideModule``s, applications will be unable to compile if they depend on both and will be forced to pick one or other other.

-This does mean that libraries won't be able to use Glide's generated API, but loads with ``RequestOptions`` will still work just fine (see the [options page][42] for examples).
+This does mean that libraries won't be able to use Glide's generated API, but loads with the standard `RequestBuilder` and `RequestOptions` will still work just fine (see the [options page][42] for examples).

 ### Application Options
 Glide allows applications to use [``AppGlideModule``][1] implementations to completely control Glide's memory and disk cache usage.
 Glide tries to provide reasonable defaults for most applications, but for some applications, it will be necessary to customize these values.
 Be sure to measure the results of any changes to avoid performance regressions.